 Red flags with Twitter and Facebook tipsters.

 The biggest problem there is the payment rules.
 Affiliates are promoting the bookmaker with their unique affiliate ID.
 Every customer joining through the link is automatically attached as affiliates client.
-Due to cookies, you are still attached, even if you start using the account after 2 months.
-There are mainly 2 different payment rules.
-Affiliate will get paid around 30% from your gambling losses or a flat fee of between 15-30 euros per sign up.
+Due to cookies, you are still attached, even if you start using the account after two months.
+There are mainly two different payment rules.
+Affiliate will get paid around x% from your gambling losses or a flat fee of between 15-30 euros per sign up.

 How Twitter and Facebook tipsters lure in new clients?

-Exaggerated introduction - The best ever, new big thing, never loose etc. If you check average 30 tipsters from Twitter and Facebook around 20 of them are the best ones in the world.
+Exaggerated introduction - The best ever, new big thing, never loose etc. If you check average 30 tipsters from Twitter and Facebook, around 20 are the best ones in the world.
 This means that awfully huge % of them are lying.
 Believe me, the ones who are really good and worth to follow don't need to remind you how good they are.
 They let the results to speak.
 Usually, the word spreads quickly as every punter have friends who like to bet from time to time.

 Red flags with Twitter and Facebook tipsters.